groupoid/anders/intro/canonicity/REAMDE.md

   of ℕ that avoid the pitfalls of higher inductive types while still respecting constructive and homotopical principles.

-* Direct inductive definition of ℕ: One way to preserve canonicity is to define
+* Direct inductive definition of `ℕ`: One way to preserve canonicity is to define